 During 2017, we issued shares of Series A and Series B Preferred Stock in financing transactions (the "Preferred Stock Financings").
 In connection with the Preferred Stock Financings, we filed Certificate of Designations of Preferences, Rights and Limitations of Series A and Series B Preferred Stock with the Secretary of State of the State of Florida, effective May 10, 2017 and November 8, 2017, respectively.
-Our currently outstanding Series A and Series B Preferred Stock and the amount of common stock that may be issued upon conversion is set forth below:
+On August 26, 2022, holders of 4,000,000 shares of the Company's Series A Convertible Preferred Stock and 2,550,000 shares of the Company's Series B Convertible Preferred Stock converted the Series A Convertible Preferred Stock and the Series B Convertible Preferred Stock into an aggregate of 910,003 shares of common stock.
+As of September 30, 2022 our outstanding Series A and Series B Preferred Stock and the amount of common stock that may be issued upon conversion is set forth below:

-Outstanding

-Preferred Stock Series Shares Common Stock Equivalents
+Preferred Stock Series Outstanding Shares Common Stock Equivalents

-Series A Preferred 9,417,000 941,701
+Series A Preferred 5,417,000 541,700

-Series B Preferred 6,600,000 1,320,002
+Series B Preferred 4,050,000 810,000